m-waqas88/BuyMeACoffee/README.md

 # Buy Me A Coffee
-This is a demo project with a simple but really attractive IU/UX.
+This is a demo project with a simple but interactive UI/UX.
 Using this Dapp a user can buy me a coffee for 0.01 GoerliEth.
 I developed this project having a **Learn with Fun** mindset.

 ## Frontend Stack
 1. TypeScript